 Is your organisation ‘Deaf Aware’?

-Hearing loss is more common than you think.
+Deaf Awareness training is essential for all public-facing businesses as hearing loss is more common than you think.
 Current estimates suggest there are over 11 million people with some form of hearing loss and over 150,000 profoundly deaf people who use sign language.
+The world is becoming more and more accessible to customers with disabilities so it’s important that you’re accessible to deaf customers too.

 Why is Deaf Awareness important?